okmarq/print-automation/README.md

 ## Usage

+You can access the application [here at Heroku](https://print-automation-0e22a831cb71.herokuapp.com).

+The database server is deployed at render.

 ### Customer

-- Access the application at http://localhost:8000.
 - Upload a file to receive a quote via email after it has been processed asynchronously.
 - After which payment can be made and an email is sent to the user for every payment made.
 - Incomplete payments made will keep the status as unpaid until a complete payment is made for the print job.